wukachn/LiteCDC/README.md

 Created simple kafka application.
 Can now push and pull change data from kafka.
 This caused more issues than expected, I had a lot of issues with serialization/deserialization.
 I was concerned about performance, so I was hesitant to go the json route.
 I finally got everything working using avro, which should be more performant anyway.

+## Week 6 - Week 9

+Mainly trying to figure out how I want to handle streaming change events.
+I had a few issues with schema changes when using schema registry and avro but by setting `SCHEMA_REGISTRY_SCHEMA_COMPATIBILITY_LEVEL: "none"` I was able to get around them, for this application, I don't want schema restrictions.
+Took me a while to find this documentation page outlining the structure of the ByteBuffer for each message (https://www.postgresql.org/docs/current/protocol-logicalrep-message-formats.html), but I based my solution off of two different GitHub repos (https://github.com/debezium/debezium) and (https://github.com/davyam/pgEasyReplication/tree/master).